domRiddle/ASF/SteamTokenDumperPlugin.md

 # PREVIEW

 `SteamTokenDumperPlugin` is currently in closed beta testing period.
 We'll open it to general public soon.
+The description below applies to current beta testing period, as well as general public release (in the future).

 # SteamTokenDumperPlugin